Joey-Boivin/Little-eye/README.md

 ## First use

 To track your first item, retrieve the url extention that follows https://www.newegg.ca/

+Move into the App directory and enter in the command line:

 > python main.py N --add your-url-extension